external-mirrors/mitra-web/src/assets/tabler/README.md

-These icons are part of Tabler project.
+These icons are based on images from Tabler project.

 Website: https://tabler-icons.io/